 A:True.
 The common cold is medically referred to as a viral upper respiratory tract infection.
 Symptoms of the common cold may include cough, sore throat, nasal congestion, runny nose, sneezing, watery eyes, aches, and low-grade fever.

-Q:Hand washing is one of the best possible ways to prevent colds.
-True or False?
+Q:What is one of the best possible ways to prevent colds?